Introduction to Legal¶

 - An Economic Commons can be broken into various agreements:

-- Grassroots Economics Commons Template: A general overarching template that defines an Economic Commons and various rights and responsibilities of its Members.
+- Economic Commons Template (ECT): A general overarching template that defines an Economic Commons and various rights and responsibilities of its Members.

 - Voucher Declaration: An example of an individual or group that wants to create a Voucher within an Economic Commons